Team

 General: If you believe you’d be a good fit for the lab, please contact Alex and clearly state:

-1. Your prior work and projects
+1. Your prior work and projects, with an emphasis on your methods development experience.

 2. Why you’d be a good fit for the lab, and